Sid72020123/scratchconnect/README.md

 But cloud variables work as it is a websocket connection.

-**Remember to use environment variables if you are using this ...**
+**Remember to use environment variables to store your session ID if you are using this on an online IDE like Replit...**

 To use ScratchConnect in online IDEs like Replit, you need to get your session ID (see Cookie-Login section above) and the code like:
 ```python
 import scratchconnect